MichaelSiehl/Spatial_Fortran_1/README.md

 #### 5. FIFO buffers vs. Asynchronous Coroutines
 I am currently reluctant to implement *FIFO buffers* because I can’t see how these will work with asynchronous code execution on each coarray image.
 Instead I prefer to use asynchronous coroutines that do execute simultaneously on each coarray image, so that each coarray image does always execute a portion (kernel) of a task (coroutine).
 I consider usage of multiple channels simultaneously (for communication between kernels of the different asynchronous coroutines) as a buffer yet, but can’t tell if this will work as efficiently as FIFO buffers on FPGAs.
 Asynchronous coroutines do already work efficiently on a CPU and may qualify for a broaden range of (data flow) algorithms.

+## 3. Ordered Execution Segments with Non-Blocking Synchronization in Coarray Fortran

+To allow for asynchronous coroutine execution (where each coarray image will execute multiple coroutines simultaneously), I do implement user-defined coarray-based *channels* (similar to *channels* with suspending send and receive in Kotlin) that do allow communication between kernels executing on different coarray images, and that do also allow for a lightweight and non-blocking synchronization mechanism (as well as controlling the execution flow) between kernels.
+(As a counterpart to pipes in DPC++ but without FIFO yet).
+Such user-defined *channels* do merge (non-atomic) data transfer and (atomic) synchronization into a single process, but can also be used to merely control the (spatial) execution flow atomically.<br />

+#### A number of issues may arise from this:

+- We can’t use such (user-defined) *non-blocking synchronization* methods to synchronize any data transfer through (non-atomic) coarrays, except with those (non-atomic) coarrays that are used directly with the synchronization method to implement the (Kotlin-style) channels.
+As a result, the (lightweight) synchronization and the non-atomic data transfer do form an entity within the user-defined channel.
+Coarrays are else prohibited with asynchronous code execution because of the else required blocking synchronization with them.

+- We can’t use this non-blocking synchronization method alone to ensure the required *execution segment ordering* (Coarray Fortran) with it, instead we must additionally guarantee ‘a *sequentially consistent memory ordering*’ (see DPC++ or ask OpenGPT for a description in simple words) by applying a qualified parallel programming model with our programming.

+As a result, we are not completely free with the parallel programming styles and models that we are using for asynchronous code execution on each coarray image: We must use the user-defined channel to replace coarrays and we must apply programming styles and models to ensure the now required ‘*sequentially consistent memory ordering*’ with it.
+By that, **one could (validly) argue that I do break with the rules of Coarray Fortran in favor of parallel programming paradigms that do rather resemble with (Spatial) DPC++**.

+An important consequence of this is that the programmer has full responsibility to always guarantee *ordered execution segments* by means of a qualified parallel programming model to ensure a ‘*sequentially consistent memory ordering*’.